compscimmo/pokeking-translator/readme.md

 - First, select the untranslated part, then copy the text.
 (Ctrl+C on pc, or hold for some seconds on mobile)
 - Click the report error button.
 Then paste the content in.
 - click submit.
+- once it is submit, after some minutes, the update translation will take effect onto the extension.

 **Each help from you will make it easier to yourself in the future.**  <br/>
 It you have read till this line of the readme, congrats!!!
 You are now ready to use the extension.